Chr1sC0de/pymethods/README.md

 # pymethods

- A library for coronary artery reconstruction from angriography, OCT + angiography, statistical shape modelling, CFD mesh generation and surface unwrapping.
+ A library for coronary artery reconstruction from angriography, OCT + angiography, statistical shape modelling, CFD mesh generation, surface unwrapping and mesh reparameterization.

 Angiography data has been extracted via QAngio XA 3D RE, (Medis, Leiden, the Netherlands), whilst OCT data has been extracted via QIvus